pyqg/pyqg/docs/index.rst

 pyqg is a python solver for quasigeostrophic systems.
-Quasigeostophic equations are an approximation to the full fluid equations of motion in the limit of strong rotation and stratitifcation and are most applicable to geophysical fluid dynamics problems.
+Quasigeostophic equations are an approximation to the full fluid equations of motion in the limit of strong rotation and stratification and are most applicable to geophysical fluid dynamics problems.

 Students and researchers in ocean and atmospheric dynamics are the intended